alces-software/flight-terminal-services-client/client/src/modules/clusterSpecs/data/README-CLUSTER-SPECS.md

 #### Features section

 The features section contains a description of which features the cluster spec supports.
+At the time of writing, there are two supported features:
+`forgeCollections` and `initialQueueConfiguration`.
+If a feature is not present, it defaults to not being supported.

-At the time of writing, the only supported feature is the `forgeCollections` feature.
-If a cluster spec supports this feature, the user will be offered the option of specifying which forge collections they wish installed when their cluster launches.
+ - `forgeCollections` feature: the user will be offered the option of specifying which forge collections they wish installed when their cluster launches.

+ - `initialQueueConfiguration` feature: the user will be offered the option of specifying an initial queue configuration.

 ```
 {